 How is Spousal Maintenance calculated?

 There is no set formula for calculating spousal maintenance as all circumstances of the married parties are taken into consideration.
-However, firstly there must be an income need of one spouse which is not being met.
-Secondly, the other spouse must be able to afford to make payment of the ex-spouse’s income needs whilst meeting their own needs.
+However, firstly there must be an income need of one spouse which is not being met from other income sources.
+Secondly, the other spouse must be able to afford to make a payment to assist their ex-spouse’s income needs whilst meeting their own needs.

-Due to the numerous variables when calculating maintenance each case varies and it is therefore important to seek advice from a family solicitor when determining the amount which should be potentially be made.
+Due to the numerous variables when calculating spousal maintenance each case varies and it is therefore important to seek advice from a family solicitor when determining firstly whether there is a case for spousal maintenance and secondly the level of maintenance which should be potentially made.

 When the level of Spousal Maintenance has been agreed or ordered by a Court, the terms are put into a Spousal Maintenance Order.